Easter Island in 4 Days

 Ana Kakenga

-From the museum, we carry on to Ana Kakenga; a cave in a lava tube with two ‘windows’ overlooking the ocean.
+From the museum, we carry on along the coastal trail to Ana Kakenga; a cave in a lava tube with two ‘windows’ overlooking the ocean.
 The entrance is tiny.
 I may be descended from a long line of miners, but I don’t do enclosed spaces, so the old man goes in while I stay on the surface.

 Ana Kakenga